 - Whenever you purchase from a registered dealer he collects and pays the GST.

 - In contrast, when you purchase from an unregistered dealer you will be subjected to pay the GST.
 Because of which, it is very important to know your supplier well.

 Alongside, a Registered person/business should keep a check on the following in respect of purchases from unregistered dealers, being:

 - If the purchases made from an unregistered supplier for the day is above Rs 5000/-, only then it would attract GST.

-For Example: Company ABC is a registered company.
-If Company ABC purchases stationery worth Rs 5000 from aunregistered persons (one or more than one) in a day then, such purchase from an unregistered person would not attract GST.
+For Example Company ABC is a registered company.
+If Company ABC purchases stationery worth Rs 5000 from unregistered persons (one or more than one) in a day then, such purchase from an unregistered person would not attract GST.

 - Raise invoices (daily basis) on self for the purchase made by an unregistered person(s).

 - Self-assess HS code/ services accounting code (SAC) classification and the applicable GST rate on goods or services procured from an unregistered person.

 - Report purchases from an unregistered dealer in GST return (on monthly basis) and avail input tax credit (ITC) of the GST paid (under reverse charge mechanism).
 In case of supply of goods/services where GST paid is not available as credit, the situation suddenly becomes unfavourable to the registered consumer.